clintre/solseek/README.md

 <img src="/assets/solseek-logo.png" align="left" width="64"/>

 # solseek
-## A TUI Package Manager for Solus Packages
+## A TUI Package Manager for Solus

 solseek is a simple terminal user interface which allows you to browse, search, and manage packages from the Solus packages.
 Packages can be installed, reinstalled, updated, verified, and removed through the interface.